vlang/v/doc/docs.md

 const num_iterations = 10000000

-// see section "Global Variables" below
+// see section "Global Variables"
 __global (
 	atom u32 // ordinary variable but used as atomic
 )